jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   .. code-block:: python

     TypeError: show() got an unexpected keyword argument 'timer_done'

+  because I called the ``show`` :ref:`function<what is a function?>` with 2 keyword arguments and this definition now only allows calls with 1 input

 * I add ``timer_done`` to the :ref:`function signature<what is a function?>`